sahan/IckleBot/README.md

 ##About

-**IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` instances and offers alternative simplified threading and event models.
-It encourages loose-coupling and maintainability by providing a runtime [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) framework.
+**IckleBot** facilitates quick Android development by generating boilerplate code in `Activity` and `Fragment` instances and offers alternative simplified threading and event models.
+It encourages loose-coupling and maintainability by providing a runtime [dependency injection] (http://en.wikipedia.org/wiki/Dependency_injection) framework and model-view binding.

 Annotation based Android development with...